Thank You for Standing for Truth and Democracy

 By Jabir Deralla

-Over three days last week, Skopje became a meeting point for voices of reason, resilience, and solidarity.
-The international conference “Defending Democracy: The Battlefield of Truth”, held from 8–10 October 2025, brought together distinguished journalists, policymakers, diplomats, civil society leaders, and academics from across Europe, Ukraine, the Western Balkans, and the United States.
+Last week, Skopje became a meeting point for reason, resilience, and solidarity.
+The international conference “Defending Democracy: The Battlefield of Truth”, held from 8–10 October 2025, gathered leading journalists, policymakers, diplomats, civil society actors, and academics from across Europe, Ukraine, the Western Balkans, and the United States.

-Hosted and organized by CIVIL – Centre for Freedom, in partnership with the founders of the Defending Democracy Global Initiative – the New European People’s Forum (international), and Media Dialogue (Germany) – and its flagship programme Westminster Alliance for Ukraine partners – the prominent Centro Studi Internazionali (Italy) and Jean Monnet Association (France) – the conference addressed the most urgent threats to democracy, media freedom, and peace — and explored strategies to strengthen democratic resilience. (this needs to be revised and divided in two sentences)
+The event was organized by CIVIL – Center for Freedom, in partnership with the founders of the Defending Democracy Global Initiative (DDGI) — the New European People’s Forum (international) and Media Dialogue (Germany) — together with the flagship DDGI programme, the Westminster Alliance for Ukraine, and its distinguished partners Centro Studi Internazionali (Italy) and the Jean Monnet Association (France).

-The conference opened with scenario-building sessions and press conferences, followed by the high-profile livestreamed panel discussion “Ukraine’s Struggle – Europe’s Future, Our Common Reality: Lessons and Next Steps.”
-Esteemed participants – parliamentarians, thought leaders, media and civil society – from Germany, the United Kingdom, France, Italy, Ukraine, the Netherlands, Hungary, and the United States shared insights into how truth itself has become a frontline in modern warfare — and how defending it is not only a moral duty, but a strategic imperative for democracies worldwide.
+The conference opened with scenario-building sessions and press events, followed by the high-level panel “Ukraine’s Struggle – Europe’s Future, Our Common Reality: Lessons and Next Steps.”
+Esteemed parliamentarians, experts, and thought leaders from Germany, the United Kingdom, France, Italy, Ukraine, the Netherlands, Hungary, and the United States discussed how truth itself has become a frontline in modern warfare.
+Defending it, they agreed, is not only a moral duty — it is a strategic necessity for democracies worldwide.

-The conference reaffirmed a simple but powerful truth: Democracy must be protected through coordinated action, solidarity, and an unwavering commitment to truth.
+The conference reaffirmed a timeless truth: democracy cannot defend itself.
+It must be protected — through courage, cooperation, and an unwavering commitment to truth.

-CIVIL and its partners express profound gratitude to all speakers, panellists, and participants, whose contributions transformed this gathering into a dynamic exchange of knowledge, inspiration, and courage.
-We also extend our deepest thanks to the Federal Foreign Office of the Federal Republic of Germany, whose support through the Democracy Navigator project made this event possible.
+CIVIL and its partners express deep gratitude to all speakers, panelists, and participants who transformed this gathering into a vibrant forum of knowledge, inspiration, and courage.
+Special thanks go to the Federal Foreign Office of the Federal Republic of Germany, whose support through the Democracy Navigator project made this milestone possible.

 About the Author: